 If you are staying in a hotel in Xitang, your hotel can generally get you 50% off if you ask the hotel reception desk.

 Since most of the “attractions” in Xitang opens from 8am to 5pm, if you get to Xitang before 8 or after 4:30pm in the afternoon then you don’t need to pay for tickets.
 I got to Xitang myself around 5pm and didn’t pay a dime to get in.
 I also think night time is the most beautiful with all the lights and lanterns everywhere.

 You can stay both inside the Xitang scenic area or right outside.
-It’s generally a little cheaper to stay outside and more expensive to stay in a room by the river with balcony inside the scenic area.
+It is generally a little cheaper to stay outside and more expensive to stay in a room by the river with balcony inside the scenic area.

-The rooms by the water in Xitang are the most popular (and touristy) accommodations.
+The hotels with rooms by the river are the most popular (and touristy) accommodations in Xitang.
 They generally cost between 100-300RMB a night depending on the season and how nice the hotel is.
 You may also want to consider the one with wooden beds like the one in the photos below.
 They are supposedly the most traditional type of bed you can get versus a more modern interior.

 There are a lot of newer hotels in Xitang that are still nice and spacious but are not by the river.
 If you don’t care about the river view then these are good choices and are cheaper as well.